Arcaticas/3dGameEngine/README.md

-Assignment 4
+Assignment 5
-Press SPACE to hide mesh
+Press SPACE to switch mesh
-Press Shift to change mesh effect
+WASD for camera controls
+Arrow keys for object movement